 To translate a document into another language within Google Docs, go to the “Tools” tab and then select “Translate document”.
 Alternatively, you can select the text, copy it, then paste it into the Google Translate service on the web (translate.google.com) or in the mobile app.

-Previously, it was believed that Google Sheets did not have the functionality that Microsoft Excel provided but, as at 2018, that paradigm has shifted.
-With Google Sheets you can collaborate with non-Google users without having to convert to Sheets.
+Before now, it was believed Google Sheets did not have the functionality that Microsoft Excel provided but, as at 2018, that paradigm has shifted.
+With Google Sheets, you can collaborate with non-Google users without having to convert to Sheets.
 Amazing!

 As a Form builder with Google Sheets integration, we understand how easy it is to collect and manage data with Sheets, and Forms.
 We’ve even talked about it previously - “How you can get more from Google Sheets add-ons” and “How to work better with Google Sheets”.

-Here are some more hacks to help you work better in Google Sheets.
+Here are some more top tips to help you work better in Google Sheets;

-Like most software these days, Google Sheets has a number of keyboard shortcuts that can make you more efficient.
+Like most software these days, Google Sheets has many keyboard shortcuts that can make you more efficient.

 Now you don’t need to cram all of them, just keep note of the basics and call up a list of all possible keyboard shortcuts for Google Sheets.
-Use cmd + / (⌘ + / ) on a Mac, or ctrl + / on Windows, to bring them up.
+Use cmd + / (⌘ + / ) on a Mac to, or ctrl + / on Windows to see keyboard shortcuts on google sheets

 It’s not all that easy to insert an image into Google Sheets - if you click “Insert -> Image”, an image appears over the top of your spreadsheet rather than neatly placed in a cell.

 This trick is especially useful when you are collaborating with others from different parts of the world.
 Use the “DETECTLANGUAGE( )” formula to identify languages.
-The formula will return a two letter language code and you can find the full list of language codes can be found here.
+The formula will return a two letter language code and you can find the full list of language codes here.

 You can also translate text from one language to another with the “GOOGLETRANSLATE( )” formula.
 This formula has three parts – text to translate, the current language of the text, and the language you want to translate into.